johnedstone/raspberry-pico-adafruit-bme-sensor-blues-wireless/README.md

 ![Notecarrier A/Adafruit Feather RP2040 - No Breadboard](images/NC-A_feather_rp2040_no_breadboard.png)

 #### Raspberry Pi Pico with Notecarrier A
-Need to test here: changing power config, to using an I2C from notecarrier to pico
-This should work, as it does in the other boards
+Need to test here: changing power config, to using an I2C from notecarrier to pico.
+This should work, as it does in the other boards.

 ![Notecarrier A/Raspberry Pi Pico](images/NC-A_pico.png)